 - Amount of monthly payments;

-- Due dates that payments must reach the collector;
+- Due dates that payments must reach the collector; and

-- Address where payments must be mailed; and
+- Address where payments must be mailed.

 Be careful about signing renewal and/or refinancing agreements with creditors, as you may be waiving rights that you may have against the creditor.
 Also, generally speaking, if you sign an agreement with a creditor for payment, you will have re-started the statute of limitations with regard to that debt.

-Q. 8-8 What do I do if I have no ability to pay my creditors?
+Q. 8-8 -- What do I do if I have no ability to pay my creditors?

 Some debtors who have no employment income or prospects for such income might be considered “judgment proof.”
 Such people own no real estate, no personal property of significant value, no more than one car, and would probably not have bank accounts or other investments.
 Such debtors who are unable to arrange a workable payment plan should consider sending the collector a letter informing them of the inability to pay and requesting that the collector stop contacting the debtor about the debt.
 The debtor should include in the letter any special circumstances which help explain the inability to pay.
 Sending such a letter limits the collector’s right to contact the debtor.

-Q. 8-9 What happens when debtors fail to pay?
+Q. 8-9 -- What happens when debtors fail to pay?

 - Social Security payments, annuity income (this should cover private disability insurance payments), pension income, worker’s compensation and unemployment compensation (there are some exceptions for child support, alimony, and taxes);